Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

-The results in Theorem \ref{thm:long} are novel to the best of our knowledge, though there are related results that differ in focus and scope.
-For example, \cite{imai2010} study the interpretation of the long regression popularized by \cite{baron1986moderator} under an assumption they refer to as \emph{sequential ignorability} and a linear model for potential outcomes.
-We state this assumption below.
+Perhaps the most relevant work for our purposes is \citet{imai2010}, who study the interpretation of the long regression—originally popularized by \citet{baron1986moderator}—under a linear potential outcome model and an assumption they call sequential ignorability.
+We restate that assumption below to facilitate comparison.